maximtereshchenko/conveyor/README.md

     * Version and scope of the inherited dependency can be overridden
     * Schematic can define a dependency on other schematic with a group, a name and an optional scope.
 In such case the product from this schematic of type MODULE will be used in module path
+    * A transitive dependency can be excluded from a dependency by defining the dependency as the exclusion
 * Inheritance
     * A schematic inherits properties, plugins, dependencies and repositories from another schematic used as a template.
 It is defined with a group, a name and a version.
 The